 "The i-lab does a really good job of making social impact ventures feel welcomed," said Ladhani.
 Both she and Daiyan said the coordinators and staff at the i-lab are always supportive, notifying them of opportunities, looking over funding applications, and putting on beneficial programming.

-In addition to Daiyan and Ladhani, the members of the team, who all work on a volunteer basis and are pursuing funding opportunities for their nonprofit business, include: Nayab Ahmad, a bachelor of arts candidate at Harvard College, who serves as the director of product development; Jyoti Ramakrishna, a master of public health candidate at HSPH and the chief of pediatric gastroenterology and nutrition at Tufts Medical Center, who serves as director of medical affairs; and Amanda Hahnel, the innovation manager at the Doorways to Dreams Fund in Boston, who serves as director of operations.
+In addition to Daiyan and Ladhani, the members of the team, who all work on a volunteer basis and are pursuing funding opportunities for their nonprofit business, include: Nayab Ahmad, a bachelor of arts candidate at Harvard College, who serves as the director of product development; Jyoti Ramakrishna, a master of public health candidate at HSPH and the chief of pediatric gastroenterology and nutrition at Tufts Medical Center, who serves as director of medical affairs; and Amanda Hahnel, the innovation manager at the Commonwealth (formerly Doorways to Dreams Fund) in Boston, who serves as director of operations.

 "The Barakat Bundle team represents the true spirit of the Harvard Innovation Lab: a group of students from across Harvard who met and joined efforts around an idea.
 They've conducted early-stage research and are now poised to test their models in India this fall semester," explained Matthew Guidarelli, assistant director of social entrepreneurship at the i-lab.
 "We're really excited to see how they take the insights gleaned from these trials and revise their business model to further reduce preventable infant and maternal mortality in South Asia."